apache/drill/_docs/developer-information/contribute-to-drill/020-apache-drill-contribution-ideas.md

 issues from the Drill JIRA list.
 When you pick an issue, assign it to yourself, inform the team, and start fixing it.

 For any questions, seek help from the team through the [mailing list](http://drill.apache.org/community/#mailinglists).
+Kindly note that the mailing lists are text only so please use attachments or pastebin services instead of inline images.

 [https://issues.apache.org/jira/browse/DRILL/?selectedTab=com.atlassian.jira
 .jira-projects-plugin:summary-panel](https://issues.apache.org/jira/browse/DRILL/?selectedTab=com.atlassian.jira